 The Department of Psychology at Marietta College provides students with a first-class education and training in the field of psychology.
 We place an emphasis on psychology as a research-based discipline, and our goal is to prepare students for advanced doctoral level training in any subfield of psychology or to provide students with the training and skills to seek employment in a career related to the field of psychology.

-We offer an undergraduate degree (B.A.) in psychology and a graduate degree in general psychology (M.A.).
-The graduate program is designed to be completed in two years; however, qualifying Marietta College undergraduate students may be accepted into our B.A. / M.A. program, and graduate from Marietta College in five years with both psychology degrees.
+We offer two undergraduate degrees.
+One in in psychology (B.A.) and one in neuroscience (B.S.).
+The department also offers two graduate degrees one in general psychology (M.A.), and another in Clinical Mental Health Counseling (M.A.).
+Both of these programs are designed to be completed in two years; however, qualifying Marietta College undergraduate students may be accepted into our B.A. / M.A. psychology program, and graduate from Marietta College in five years with both psychology degrees.

 The Department of Psychology at Marietta College offers: